xraypy/xraylarch/_sources/xafs/autobk.txt

 standard that is meant to be close to the spectrum being analyzed.
 This is done by providing 2 arrays: ``k_std`` and ``chi_std``, which need to be the same lenth.
-By providing these, the best values for :math:`\mu_0(E)` will be those that minimize the the Fourier transorm of the difference of :math:`\chi(k)` for the data and standard.
+By providing these, the best values for :math:`\mu_0(E)` will be those that minimize the Fourier transorm of the difference of :math:`\chi(k)` for the data and standard.
 This can be especially helpful to give more consistent background for a set of related spectra.